Start Free

 1. Log into Jenkins as an administrator and go to Manage Jenkins > Global Tool Configuration.

-2. Scroll down to the SonarScanner configuration section and click on Add SonarScanner.
+2. Scroll down to the SonarScanner configuration section and select Add SonarScanner.
 It is based on the typical Jenkins tool auto-installation.
-You can either choose to point to an already installed version of SonarScanner CLI (uncheck Install automatically) or tell Jenkins to grab the installer from a remote location (check Install automatically).
+You can either choose to point to an already installed version of the SonarScanner CLI (uncheck Install automatically) or tell Jenkins to grab the installer from a remote location (check Install automatically).

-If you don't see a drop-down list with all available SonarScanner CLI versions but instead see an empty text field then this is because Jenkins still hasn't downloaded the required update center file (default period is 1 day).
-You may force this refresh by clicking the Check Now button in Manage Plugins > Advanced tab.
+If you don't see a drop-down list with all available SonarScanner CLI versions but instead see an empty text field, this is because Jenkins still hasn't downloaded the required update center file (the default period is one day).
+You may force this refresh by selecting Check Now in Manage Plugins > Advanced tab.

 Setting up the multi-branch features